Symi holidays are for those who seek a laid back island life and a place to unwind...

 During the day, Symi can be quite busy with day-trippers from Rhodes.
-The islands are in close proximity to each other, therefore regular ferries provide good transport links.
+The islands are in close proximity to each other, and regular ferries provide good transport links.
 Once the day-trippers return to Rhodes, the evening is much quieter.

 Symi town is at the heart of the island and divided into two areas, called Yialos and Chorio.
 Yialos Harbour is very picturesque and boasts an impressive hillside landscape of Venetian mansions.
 The harbour is where the ferries from Rhodes and other destinations moor.
-The Nautical Museum is located in Yialos.
-This is a popular tourist attraction for people on Symi holidays because it houses many old maps, model ships and other nautical artefacts.

 North of Yialos is the bay of Nimborios, which consists of a small number of houses and monasteries.
 There is also a tavern and a shingle beach.
 At the top of the island is Chorio.
 This enchanting small village offers walkers a challenging climb up stairways and through cobbled streets.
 The houses within this older part of the island have been restored to their former glory.